Each year according to the International

 typical weld and related issues that have occured in ship yards.
 It's true that with large scale weld fabrications it should be no surprise that they are extensive weld issues.
 It just seems strange that few managers today seem to want to take opportunity to take ownership ot their processes and control of the many variables that can provide dramatic weld cost reductions for their organizations.

-When building the USS Nimitz, as reported by the Navy, only
+As reported by the Navy, on this vessel only

 one weld out of

-the ship's or OIL platform demise from a freak
+the ship's or the Oil platforms demise from a freak

 DESIGNERS ASSUME THAT THE SHIPS OR OIL PLATFORMS THAT THEY DESIGN,

 THAT FEW ARE.

 IT'S DIFFICULT TO TEST AND CONFIRM THE OVERALL WELD INTEGRITY ONCE THE SHIP YARD OR OIL PLATFORM IS SITTING ON THE OCEAN FLOOR.